Innmind/documentation/docs/getting-started/concurrency/async.md

 The first big advantage of this design is that your task is completely unaware that it is run asynchronously.
 It all depends on the `$os` variable injected (1).
 This means that you can easily experiment a piece of your program in an async context by what code calls it, your program logic itself doesn't have to change!
 {.annotate}

-1. If it comes from Mantle it's async otherwise it's sync.
+1. If it comes from Async it's async otherwise it's sync.

 The side effect of this is that you can test your code synchronously even though it's run asynchronously.